-- In 2016, representing an international commercial real estate data firm as plaintiff in copyright litigation in Texas, which led to an injunction mandating the defendants’ use of a copyright filter, and an initial million dollar damages payment.
+- In 2016, representing CoStar Group as plaintiff in copyright litigation in Texas, which led to an injunction mandating the defendants’ use of a copyright filter, and an initial million dollar damages payment.

 - Acting as lead counsel for a mortgage servicing company before the Delaware Supreme Court and Delaware Chancery Court.
 Boyle argued the appeal that led to the landmark Central Mortgage decision clarifying Delaware’s pleading standard.

 - Defending Sprint-Nextel in a breach of contract action in Los Angeles brought by former Australian Prime Minister Paul Keating and a group of investors seeking $200 million in connection with a mobile phone joint venture.
 After Sprint obtained sanctions twice against the plaintiffs, the plaintiffs dismissed their case with prejudice and made a payment to Sprint.